French court to rule in landmark Agent Orange case | DW | 10.05.2021

 The case was brought forward by a French woman of Vietnamese origin against the companies, including US agrochemical firm Monsanto, now owned by German giant Bayer.

 Military veterans from the US, Australia and Korea previously won compensation for the after-effects of Agent Orange.
-But a verdict in favor of a Vietnamese victim would set a precedence.
+But a verdict in favor of a Vietnamese victim would set a precedent.

 Tran To Nga filed the lawsuit, blaming the companies for injuries sustained by her, her children and countless others Vietnamese victims.